Chris Lammons: Cincinnati Bengals

 On January 24, 2023, Lammons was claimed off waivers by the Cincinnati Bengals, but was not added to their roster until after Super Bowl LVII.

+Indianapolis Colts

+On July 27, 2023, Lammons signed with the Indianapolis Colts.
+He was suspended for the first three games of the regular season on August 4, 2023.
+Following his suspension, he was released on September 25, and re-signed to the practice squad.
+He was signed to the active roster on December 22.

+Lammons was released by the Colts on August 27, 2024, and re-signed to the practice squad.
+On September 10, 2024, He was signed to the active roster.
+He was waived on January 4, 2025.

+On August 1, 2025, Lammons re-signed with the Colts.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On October 4, Lammons was signed to the active roster.

 Legal issues

 Lammons had a warrant issued for his arrest on February 16, 2022, in Las Vegas, Nevada in connection to an alleged assault that included New Orleans Saints running back Alvin Kamara.
 His attorney filed a motion to have the warrant recalled.
 The following day, Lammons turned himself in.
 He was released after going through the booking process and posting a $5,000 bail but was not actually put in a jail cell.
 He received a felony charge for battery resulting in substantial bodily harm and a misdemeanor charge of conspiracy to commit battery.